boomboomllc/boomboomllc.github.io/community-guidelines.md

 4.1 Content uploaded for sale in the marketplace must meet the highest standards of quality and compliance with these guidelines.
 4.2 Users are prohibited from selling stolen or unauthorized content.
 Violations may result in forfeiture of in-app currency and account termination.

-## 5. Interactions and Messaging
+## 5. Represent Yourself Truthfully
-5.1 Be respectful in your interactions with others.
-Do not send unsolicited or inappropriate messages, including spam, harassment, or explicit material.
-5.2 Do not impersonate other users, celebrities, or public figures.
-Misrepresentation is strictly prohibited.
+5.1 Do not impersonate any individual, group, or entity, including other users, celebrities, public figures, or organizations.
+Misrepresentation, whether intentional or accidental, is strictly prohibited.
+Users found to be violating this rule may face account suspension or termination.

 ## 6. Protect Personal Information
 6.1 Do not share personal or sensitive information (e.g., phone numbers, addresses, or financial details) about yourself or others on the platform.